mnpappo/mysqlConcueencyTest/README.md

 Run the Test Script & wait for the result

 #Result
-Till now my PC gets hang :(
+If no limit on select my PC gets hang :(

+An image with exec duration & fetch time added